Anurag1615/Java-Interviews/oops.md

 # 7️⃣ Member Modifiers

 ---
-Access modifiers are essential tools that define how the members of a class, like variables, methods, and even the class itself, can be accessed from other parts of our program.access modifiers are essential tools that define how the members of a class, like variables, methods, and even the class itself, can be accessed from other parts of our program.
+Access modifiers define how the members of a class, like variables, methods, and even the class itself, can be accessed from other parts of our program.

 ## 🔹 Public Member